Two-dimensional local Hamiltonian problem with area laws is QMA-complete

+\begin{lemma} We are given a 1D local Hamiltonian $H'$ (\ref{eq:1dh}).
+Then, a local Hamiltonian $H$ on a 2D square lattice can be efficiently constructed such that \begin{itemize} \item $H$ is translationally invariant if and only if $H'$ is translationally invariant. \item The ground state $|\psi\rangle$ of $H$ obeys area laws for $S_\alpha(\alpha>0)$. \item $|E(H)-2E(H')-a|\le O(\delta)$, where $a$ is a real number that can be computed efficiently, and $\delta=1/\poly(n)$ is an arbitrary inverse polynomial in $n$. \end{itemize} \end{lemma}

 \begin{proof} We construct $H$ by stacking layers of $H'$ so that $H$ is translationally invariant in the direction perpendicular to the layers.
-We then introduce strong interlayer coupling so that $H$ is almost trivial in the bulk.
-The (almost) trivial bulk ``dilutes'' the entanglement and implies area laws.
-The edges of $H$ are nontrivial and reproduce the physics of $H'$.
+Strong interlayer coupling is introduced so that the bulk of $H$ is almost trivial.
+The almost trivial bulk ``dilutes'' the entanglement and leads to area laws.
+The boundary of $H$ is nontrivial and reproduces the physics of $H'$.

-We now give the detailed construction.
-Suppose $H'$ acts on a chain of $n$ spin-$(d/2-1/2)$, i.e., the local dimension of each spin is $d=O(1)$.
-Then, the Hamiltonian $H$ acts on a 2D square lattice of size $n\times n$, and at each lattice site there are two spins of local dimension $d$ (you may combine these two spins into a single spin of squared local dimension $d^2$ if you prefer one spin per site).
-We label all spins by three indices $i,j,k$ for $1\le i,j\le n,~k=1,2$.
-The coupling between the spins $(i,j,k)$ and $(i',j',k')$ is denoted by $H_{i,j,k,i',j',k'}$ which is nonzero only if $|i-i'|+|j-j'|=1$ (nearest-neighbor interaction).
-The terms within each layer are given by
+\paragraph*{Construction of $H$} Suppose that $H'$ acts on a chain of spins, each of which has local dimension $d=\Theta(1)$.
+Then, $H$ acts on a 2D square lattice of size $n\times n$, and at each lattice site there are two spins of local dimension $d$ (you may combine the two spins into a single spin of local dimension $d^2$ if one spin per site is preferred).
+All spins are labeled by three indices $i,j,k$ with $1\le i,j\le n$ and $k=1,2$.
+The coupling between spins $(i,j,k)$ and $(i',j',k')$ is denoted by $H_{i,j,k}^{i',j',k'}$, which is nonzero only if $|i-i'|+|j-j'|=1$ (nearest-neighbor interaction).
+Define the terms within each layer as